mayyvis/slurpslurp/README.md

 ## Slurp slurp

 Dabbling the whole Web3 frenzy in Solana and React.
+Shout out to buildspace for the super cool and encouraging tutorial.